top of page

 Bearded Irises do best when given plenty of time to establish in late Summer into Autumn before hard frosts arrive.
 We ship our Irises in August so you have plenty of time to get them in their new homes!

-Shipping will begin in August.
+Shipping usually begins in late August to early September.
 If you are local and would like to pick up at the farm, click Pick Up in checkout.